 $180,000 as a couple) is expected to reduce from 25.4% to about 25.1%.

 With premium increases at one end and a rebate cut at the other, the cost

-of the average policy actually increased by 4.7%.
+of the average policy will actually increase by 3.7%.
 When the annual cuts

 Health insurance saving tips